 Cost

 Simply put, installing a system yourself keeps the costs low.
-Providers that require professional installation will often charge you $100 or more for that service, and oftentimes, these systems are permanently wired and installed.
+Providers that require professional installation will often charge you $100 or more for that service, and, oftentimes, these systems are permanently wired and installed.
 If you don't mind picking up a drill, you can save that money and also have the flexibility of being able to move your system with your family.
+Plus, the easiest DIY systems, like ADT Self Setup and SimpliSafe, don’t even require a drill.

 Contracts

 Many of the DIY home security systems are straightforward investments.
 Unlike the top professionally installed systems in the market, DIY security systems typically don't require long-term contracts.
 This can help to significantly reduce the overall cost.
 If the company does have a contract, it will typically be a month-to-month plan.
-This makes it easier for the homeowner to terminate the contract without expensive fees.
-It also allows you to switch systems or make changes as you would like to, keeping you in control of your home's security.
+This can help to significantly reduce the overall cost as you can switch between professional monitoring and DIY monitoring on an as-needed basis.
+However, there are exceptions like Alder, which is a DIY system that requires a contract.

 Flexibility

-If you value flexibility, you really need to consider do-it-yourself options.
+If you value flexibility, you really need to consider DIY options.
 After all, you may decide to change the location of a camera or upgrade to newer equipment down the road.
 Heck, that big book deal might hit, and you'll finally buy that condo down in Puerto Rico and retire.
-If that's the case, a DIY security system tends to be more convenient since equipment doesn't need complex hardwiring.
+If that's the case, you can easily bring your DIY security system with you for free.
 If you don't want to jump into the deep end of home security quite yet, a DIY system with no contract is probably the best-case scenario for you.

 Expert Examined